Buproject/Dev-projects/Mobile/React Native/README.md

 Ecommerce
 ------------------------------------------------------------------------------------------------------------
-A new open source Flutter project
+A new open source React Native project
 Getting Started
 ------------------------------------------------------------------------------------------------------------
-This is an average Flutter app.
+This is an average React Native app.
 You can find easy to use methods in this app.